microsoft/app-innovation-workshop/Walkthrough Guide/04_Data_Storage/README.md

 To have actual data in the Cosmos DB instance to play around with and to avoid having you to write a bunch of dummy Jobs and Parts manually, we have prepared some dummy data for this workshop.
 Once the Cosmos DB connection is configured, you can call the `api/dummy` endpoint of your Web API to fill the database.

-## 2. Azure Blob Storage for photos
+## 2. Azure Blob Storage for raw files like Photos

 Coming soon...